 Prepare your silicone molds and use a spoon to fill the molds halfway.
 Using a silicone spatula, press the mixture into the molds firmly.
 Spray each mold with a small bit of water (one spray) and press down again to make sure they’re firm.

 Using too much water will cause the bombs to lose their fizz.
 If you don’t press down firmly, the bombs will not hold together.

-Divide the rest of the mixture into the molds and again press down firmly.
+Divide the rest of the mixture into the moulds and again press down firmly.
 Spray the top with water and press down again.

-Let sit on the counter for twenty-four hours to set before removing from molds.
+Let sit on the kitchen counter for twenty-four hours to set before removing from molds.

-Note: from the mica powder and the oil these bombs will leave your bath a bit slippery- so take caution when getting out!
+Note: The mica powder and the oil in these bombs might leave your bath a bit slippery- so take caution when getting out!

 These are a few items I find helpful when preparing this craft project: